The Numbers Behind Gender-Based Violence in BC (And Why Awareness Changes Everything)

 Gender-based violence affects different populations in different ways, but the patterns are clear: those with fewer resources and less social power face the highest risk.

 Young women are at the highest risk.
-Consider Jasmine, 19, navigating her first year of university.
+Consider Jasmine, who is 19 and in her first year of university.
 She's learning to be independent, but she's also navigating spaces where her safety isn't always guaranteed.
-Young women experience the most severe and frequent violence.
-For Jasmine and millions like her, harassment and assault aren't rare events—they're part of navigating public and private spaces.
-It's the guy on the bus who touches her without asking.
-It's the "joke" at a party that crosses a line.
-It's the knowledge that she has to be careful, always.
+For Jasmine and many like her, harassment and assault are part of navigating public and private spaces, like the guy on the bus who touches her without asking.
+It's the "joke" at a party that crosses a line, the drugs being added to drinks, and the knowledge that she has to be careful, always.

-2SLGBTQI+ communities experience elevated rates.
-Marco, who came out as gay five years ago, carries a different kind of hypervigilance.
-For many in these communities, violence isn't just about intimate partners—it's embedded in everyday interactions, in workplaces, on streets, in families that don't accept them.
+LGBTQ2SI+ communities experience elevated rates.
+Marco, who came out as trans five years ago, carries a different kind of hypervigilance.
+For many in these communities, violence isn't just about intimate partners but is embedded in everyday interactions, in workplaces, on streets, and in families that don't accept them.

-The pattern is clear: vulnerability compounds.
-The more marginalized you are, the more exposed you become.
+The clear pattern here is that vulnerability compounds, and the more marginalized you are, the more exposed you become.
+Other demographics include BIPOC women, senior women, and women living in rural communities.

 The Costs: Beyond Statistics